Jacopown/dotfiles/docs/ArchLinux.md

 passwd username
 ```

-And now modify wheel group options uncommenting the line "%wheel ALL=(ALL)ALL"
+And now modify wheel group options uncommenting the line "%wheel ALL=(ALL:ALL)ALL"

 ```bash
 EDITOR=vim visudo